pgiralt/mac_lookup/README.md

 # mac_lookup
 Dockerized CLI script to pull MAC Address vendor information from macaddress.io.

+You must have Docker installed on the machine where you run this tool if you are going to use the containerized approach.

 To install, clone this repository to your local machine, then follow these instructions to run:

 1. Obtain an API key from [https://macaddress.io/api].